Sister City (Parks and Recreation): Plot

-Leslie (Amy Poehler) and the Pawnee parks department prepare for a visit by park department officials from Boraqua, Pawnee's Sister City in Venezuela.
+Leslie and the Pawnee parks department prepare for a visit by park department officials from Boraqua, Pawnee's sister city in Venezuela.
 Leslie warns her co-workers the Venezuelan government officials will likely be poor, simple people.
-Later, the Venezuelan delegation arrives, headed by their parks department vice director Raul Alejandro Bastilla Pedro de Veloso de Morana, the Vice-director Ejecutivo del Diputado del Departamento de Parques, L.G.V.
-(Fred Armisen), Antonio, Jhonny and Elvis.
-There are cultural clashes right away, like when they mistake Tom (Aziz Ansari) for a servant and order him to get their bags.
-They also mistakenly believe they can choose any woman to have sex with; they all favor Donna (Retta).
+Later, the Venezuelan delegation arrives, headed by their parks department vice director Raul Alejandro Bastilla Pedro de Veloso de Morana, the Vice-director Ejecutivo del Diputado del Departamento de Parques, L.G.V., Antonio, Jhonny and Elvis.
+There are cultural clashes right away, like when they mistake Tom for a servant and order him to get their bags.
+They also mistakenly believe they can choose any woman to have sex with; they all favor Donna.
 Raul and Leslie exchange gifts during a meet-and-greet party, where Raul and the Venezuelans act condescendingly toward the Pawnee residents, making offensive remarks about the town and mocking the gifts Leslie gives them.
 They continue to give orders to Tom, who follows along because they give him large cash tips.

-The Venezuelan intern Jhonny (JC Gonzalez) falls in love with April Ludgate (Aubrey Plaza), who convinces him she is feared and very powerful.
+The Venezuelan intern Jhonny falls in love with April Ludgate, who convinces him she is feared and very powerful.
 Jhonny falls in love with April and sends her his car to pick her up, but she uses it to go to a movie with her friends.
 Meanwhile, Leslie tells the Venezuelans that she is seeking to raise $35,000 to fill in a pit to make a park.
 Raul and his colleagues start to laugh, telling her they have so much money from oil, they can build whatever they want.
 Leslie, who is growing increasingly annoyed with the Venezuelans, decides to take them to Pawnee's nicest park with hopes of impressing them.
 Instead, they are disgusted, and Raul mistakes the park for the aforementioned pit.
 Leslie later takes them to a public meeting to show them democracy in action, but all of the citizens shout angry and annoyed questions at Leslie.
 An unimpressed Raul wonders where the armed guards are to take the protesters to jail.
 When Raul tells Leslie they live like kings in Venezuela and answer to nobody, she explodes in anger, insulting their uniforms and Hugo Chavez.
 The Venezuelans storm out.